PhantomDraft/phantomdraft.github.io/content/en/articles/Pandora’s Toxin.md

 1. I visited the websites of the Ministries of Internal Affairs of several countries and studied their drug information pamphlets.
 Based on data provided by law enforcement agencies, I compiled a list of the most popular drugs worldwide (Europe, Russia, and the USA).
 The context of substance use is often chaotic and depends on socioeconomic factors (see point 3\) and social groups.
 2. My primary source of information was the English Wikipedia, which helped classify these poisons by chemical groups.
 3. With a basic understanding of where and when certain drugs were used en masse at the state level, I drew my own conclusions, which helped me assess the average influence of specific substances on people.
-4. Key Selection Criterion: in my understanding, a pimple horror movie is "How to Get Ahead in Advertising", not just a surprise pimple that the protagonist of "Scary Stories to Tell in the Dark" found unattractive.
+4. **The first key selection factor**: in my understanding, a pimple horror movie is "How to Get Ahead in Advertising", not just a surprise pimple that the protagonist of "Scary Stories to Tell in the Dark" found unattractive.
 I did not include numerous horror movies where drugs are not a central part of the plot but are merely a crutch for an inexperienced screenwriter.
+5. **The second key selection factor**: I ignored works where poisons cannot be classified, such as "The Serpent and the Rainbow: A Harvard Scientist's Astonishing Journey into the Secret Societies of Haitian Voodoo, Zombis, and Magic" (1985).
+The book faced serious criticism from the scientific community, and I can say the following: have we observed rising corpses of soldiers during our wars?
+The answer is obvious, and my conclusion is logical: if the military sector did not adopt these developments, then most likely, these texts are useless.
+The "zombie" state in people was maintained through regular doses of the poisonous plant Datura stramonium, which causes amnesia, delirium, and suggestibility, but literally dead bodies did not rise.
+Later, you will be able to compare this work with "Jacob's Ladder", and you will most likely come to the same conclusion as I did.
+The book was adapted into a film in 1988, just three years after its publication.

 ## Horror Movies About Cannabis